-HSV 378 Fieldwork Seminar I (2 credits)
+HSV 378: Fieldwork Seminar I

 Explores and discusses problems, solutions, ethical issues, and other interesting situations experienced in HSV 377.
-To be taken concurrently with HSV 377.

-HSV 477 Fieldwork Experience II (3 credits)
+HSV 477: Fieldwork Experience II

 Engages the student in addressing and solving more complex problems in service delivery.
 Greater autonomy and responsibility in the human services setting is expected of the student during this course.
 Course requires completion of 175 Fieldwork Hours.
-Prerequisites: HSV 377 and HSV 378.
-To be taken concurrently with HSV 478.